 |PEOPLE Photos focus from all walks of life, parenting and family, children, babies, models/fashion, sports, and couples.
 All individuals in the photos mush have provided consent and permission as a subject.
 If requested, a release will be needed from the photographer and the subject.||

 |PLANT/FLORA Photos of interesting, unique, and beautiful flowers and flora.
 Photography can occur outdoors or indoors.
 Photo subject should be that of a single flower, plant, bush, tree, etc. Large collections of plant/flora should be considered for entry into the Nature & Landscape category.||

-Each photograph will be judged against the following set of judging criteria.
-Based on total points awarded for each photograph, the participant will be awarded a blue, red, or a white ribbon.
-The elements for judging the photographs will be:
+Each photograph will be evaluated against the following set of criteria.
+Based on total points awarded for each photograph, the participant will be awarded a blue, red, or white ribbon.
+The criteria for evaluating the photographs will be:

 |CREATIVITY||(Max Points: 15)||Creativity is the original, fresh, and external expression of the imagination of the maker by using the medium to convey an idea, message or thought.|

 |TECHNICAL||(Max Points: 25)||Technical is the quality of the image itself as it is presented for viewing, which includes the following aspects:

 |COMPOSITION||(Max Points: 20)||Composition is important to the design of an image, bringing all of the visual elements together in concert to express the purpose of the image.
 Proper composition holds the viewer in the image and prompts the viewer to look where the creator intends.
 Effective composition can be pleasing or disturbing, depending on the intent of the image maker.|

 |SUBJECT MATTER||(Max Points: 15)||Subject Matter should always be appropriate to the story being told (i.e. category the photo is entered into) in an image.
 Subject matter also includes the center of interest for the photograph or where the maker wants the viewer to stop and they view the image.|